-The Ethics Committee of the Mississippi State Bar has been requested to render an opinion on the following question:
+The Ethics Committee of The Mississippi Bar has been requested to render an opinion on the following question:

 Is it ethically permissible for an individual, partnership, law firm or group of sole practitioners or law partnerships to advertise in the State of Mississippi through blind advertising (i.e. "Personal Injury Hotline", "Legal Hotline", etc.)?
 The advertisement in question does not furnish the name of the lawyer(s) responsible therefor.

-Advertising by attorneys in the State of Mississippi is permissible subject to the confines and requirements of MRPC 7.1 thru 7.5.
-MRPC Rule 7.1 provides that "A lawyer shall not make a false, deceptive or misleading communication about the lawyer or the lawyer's services.
-These rules govern all communications about a lawyer's services in the State of Mississippi, including advertising as permitted by MRPC 7.2.
+Advertising by attorneys in the State of Mississippi is permissible subject to the confines and requirements of MRPC 7.1 through 7.7 of the Mississippi Rules of Professional Conduct ("MRPC").
+Rule 7.1, MRPC provides that "A lawyer shall not make a false, deceptive or misleading communication about the lawyer or the lawyer's services.
+These rules govern all communications about a lawyer's services in the State of Mississippi, including advertising as permitted by Rule 7.2, MRPC.

-The method of advertising presented to the Ethics Committee in the above factual situation fails to meet the requirements of MRPC 7.2(d), which provides "Any communication made pursuant to this rule shall include the name of at least one lawyer responsible for its content.
+The method of advertising presented to the Ethics Committee in the above factual situation fails to meet the requirements of Rule 7.2(d), MRPC, which provides "All advertisements and written communications provid3ed for under these rules shall include the name of at least one lawyer or the lawyer referral service responsible for their content."

 "Blind advertisements", as well as other public communications regarding the availability of legal services, must include the name of at least one lawyer responsible for the content of such communication.